404dcd/RACTF-challenges/militarygrade/README.md

 Brute force all key/iv pairs in that space, get a value for the encrypted flag and try them all :)

 Note: because I use nanoseconds there isn't really an attack vulnerability that's any easier by guessing the time of the box.

+UPDATE: a solve script is provided in solution/